Coronavirus deaths lag behind surging infections but may catch up soon

 CDC statistics show how thoroughly covid-19 attacks the elderly.
 From Feb.
 1 to June 13, covid-19 was involved in just 2,630 deaths among people 44 or younger.
 But the disease was fatal to 83,426 people 65 or older.

 Medical care for the most critically ill patients also has improved during the four months that U.S. caregivers have been battling the disease.
-Doctors have become more adept at using ventilators and other tools and techniques to help patients breathe.
-They have turned to drugs like remdesivir, which has shown a small benefit for seriously ill patients, and the steroid dexamethasone, which has reduced the risk of death for people with severe lung damage.
+Doctors have become more adept at using ventilators and othertools and techniques to help patients breathe.
+They have turned to drugs like remdesivir and dexamethasone. , which has shown a small benefit for seriously ill patients, and the steroid dexamethasone, which has reduced the risk of death for people with severe lung damage.
 Sick people have learned to track the level of oxygen in their blood with home use of pulse oximeters.

 Even if the death toll does not rebound to previous levels, the current surge will have serious consequences, said Saskia Popescu, an infectious-disease epidemiologist who teaches at the University of Arizona.
 For some people who do not become critically ill, the virus can cause severe, and sometimes long-lasting, problems, she said.